- Search The Registry

 Louis T. Wright, 1934

 This date marks the day Louis Tompkins Wright was born in 1891.
-He was an African American surgeon and hospital administrator.
+He was a Black surgeon and hospital administrator.

 Born in La Grange, Georgia, a doctor's son, Wright graduated from Clark University in Atlanta in 1911, and went on to medical school at Harvard University.
 While at Harvard, Wright voiced strong objection to being treated differently when a professor tried to prevent him from delivering babies at a white teaching hospital.
 This became an early example of his lifelong perseverance for equal rights.
 Unable to win an internship at any of Boston's hospitals despite graduating fourth in his class at Harvard, Wright did his postgraduate internship at Freedmen's Hospital, an affiliate of Howard University in Washington, D.C.